 Tuition Assistance Program (TAP)

-The New York State Higher Education Services Corporation (NYSHESC) administers the Tuition Assistance Program (TAP) to help pay the tuition for eligible full- and part-time students.
-The TAP grant is applied exclusively toward tuition charges and is not refundable to a student.
+The New York State Higher Education Services Corporation (NYSHESC) administers the Tuition Assistance Program (TAP) to help pay the tuition for eligible full-time and part-time students.
+The TAP grant is applied exclusively towards tuition charges and is not refundable to a student.

 The TAP Application Process